 Take your finely shredded ginger from the plate and place it onto your cheesecloth to squeeze the ginger juice into your small bowl.

-After you have strained your ginger juice into the bowl add atleast 2 tablespoons of jojoba oil to it, it's best to add just as much oil as the amount of ginger juice you have.
+After you have strained your ginger juice into the bowl add atleast 2 tablespoons of premium jojoba oil to it, it's best to add just as much oil as the amount of ginger juice you have.

 Add your ginger and oil natural hair growth herb solution to your applicator bottle.